You have 1 article left to read this month before you need to register a free LeadDev.com account.

 What are software development analytics tools?

-A software development analytics tool – also known as an engineering management platform, or developer metrics solution – combines various developer performance metrics in one place, so that managers can track their projects and team health.
+A software development analytics tool – also known as an engineering management system, developer metrics solution, or software engineering intelligence platform – combines various developer performance metrics in one place, allowing managers to track their projects and team health.
 These platforms integrate with popular Git providers, code repositories, project management solutions, and more to collect data and deliver actionable insights.

-While most of these developer tools include their own analytics capabilities, managers often require a combined view to properly assess team performance, reduce bottlenecks, and increase velocity.
+While most developer tools include built-in analytics capabilities, managers often require a combined view to properly assess team performance, reduce bottlenecks, and increase velocity.
 That’s where a software development analytics platform comes in.

 Why do engineering leaders need developer metrics tools?

-For years, organizations have struggled to quantify developer performance, turning to incomplete metrics like number of commits or points per sprint.
-The art of measuring team performance comes in how managers combine and act on these metrics.
+Instead, the art of measuring team performance comes from how managers combine and act on these metrics.
 Introducing more granular metrics – like pull request size, rework rate, and pickup time – gives engineering managers new ways to assess and reward developer success.
-Other metrics like planning and capacity accuracy can help managers reduce burnout and better leverage developers’ skills.
+Other metrics like planning and capacity accuracy can help managers reduce burnout, better leverage developers’ skills, and prioritize key tasks.
+Together, these metrics can balance understanding how engineering performance is impacting larger company goals while also keeping a finger on the pulse of developer satisfaction.

 What to look for in a software developer metrics solution